About the Series

-Colorado Humanities hosts a community panel discussion, Exploring Culturally Fluent Healthcare, focused on addressing equity challenges, representation in healthcare, impacts of Covid, and barriers to access.
-Panelists Adeo Executive Director Dr. Sarita Reddy, The Colorado Health Foundation President & CEO Dr. Karen McNeil-Miller, and University of Northern Colorado College of Osteopathic Medicine Founding Dean Beth Longenecker will take part in the discussion moderated by SummitStone Health Partners Chief Medical Officer and North Colorado Health Alliance Assistant Medical Director Dr. Lesley Brooks.
+Colorado Humanities hosts a community panel discussion, Exploring Culturally Fluent Healthcare, focused on equity challenges, representation in healthcare, the impacts of COVID-19, and barriers to access.
+Panelists include Dr. Sarita Reddy, Executive Director of Adeo; Dr. Karen McNeil-Miller, President & CEO of The Colorado Health Foundation; and Beth Longenecker, Founding Dean of the University of Northern Colorado College of Osteopathic Medicine.
+Dr. Lesley Brooks, Chief Medical Officer at SummitStone Health Partners and Assistant Medical Director at North Colorado Health Alliance, moderates the discussion.

 Moderator and Panelists